KIT-MRT/arbitration_graphs/docs/tasks/3_add_more_behaviors.md

 ---
-title: "Task 3: Even more behavior components"
-description: Integrate the EatClosestDot behavior component into the arbitration graph.
+title: "Arbitration Graphs Tutorial"
 ---

-# Eat Closest Dot
+# Task 3: Even more behavior components

-Integrate the EatClosestDot behavior component into the arbitration graph.
+Integrate the `EatClosestDot` behavior component into the arbitration graph.

 ## Context